 GA4_Engagement_Pages and Screens_Average Engagement Time-1

-There are several reasons why you may want to know each metric, but the most important is that tracking major changes in either metric can indicate a change in user behavior on your site to be aware of.
+You may want to know each metric for several reasons, but the most important is that tracking major changes in either metric can indicate a change in user behavior on your site to be aware of.

 But if you run ads, Average Engagement Time Per Session is the best measurement of how much time you’ll be able to spend serving in-view ads to your users.